-In Japan, residence tax and health insurance is calculated based on your income of the previous year.(Spouse's income will also be considered) From your 3rd year, your taxes will be higher because the full amount of previous year's income will be calculated.
+In Japan, residence tax and health insurance is calculated based on your income of the previous year.(Spouse's income will also be considered) Basically, from your 3rd year, your taxes will be higher because the full amount of previous year's income will be calculated.

 You may be exempted from paying tax for the first (and the second year) as your income in the previous year is 0 or low enough to be exempted.
 Please see the balance sheet for example.

-Payment (the day OIST executes bank remittance to your registered bank account) is on the17th of each month and you will receive your first remittance on the month of your admission.
+Payment (the day OIST executes bank remittance to your registered bank account) is on the17th of each month.

-Income tax (6,690JPY *may slightly change) and Tuition fee (45,000JPY) will be automatically deducted from each month's payment.
+Income tax, tuition fee (45,000JPY) and housing fee will be automatically deducted from each month's payment.